 Also, long-term investors may have a better chance of building wealth over the years by not trying to time the market or make trades based on short-term metrics like quarterly earnings.
 Research has shown that staying in the market and having a plan can help you avoid missing potential market gains.

 On the other hand, being patient and waiting out earnings season isn’t necessarily the rule.
-Here are some thoughts on how to trade around earnings reports.
+Here are some considerations on trading around earnings reports.
 Get ready to think about options.

 If you want to trade a stock on a company’s earnings announcement day, consider taking a close look at the options market.
-While it might help you narrow any volatility risk from a fast-moving underlying stock price, options are definitively not for everyone, and not all accounts qualify for options trading.
+While options might help you narrow volatility risk from a fast-moving underlying stock price, they require study and awareness that not all accounts qualify for options trading.
+Keep in mind, however, if you do choose to trade though an earnings event using options, you’re still looking at adding the significant risks of options to your set of trading tools.
+Using long options to address volatility concerns means risking the premium paid for the options.

 If you normally use options in your trading and are used to simply buying a put or call on a given stock, that might not be enough on earnings day.

 Hincks said that, when trading around earnings reports, selling naked options might not be the best strategy, as such strategies have unlimited risk.
-“Instead, you might consider having a defined strategy that cuts off your losses if you’re wrong and still rewards you if you’re right.”
+“Instead, you might consider having a defined strategy that can help cut your losses if you’re wrong and still rewards you if you’re right.”

 So what does current IV percentile tell you?